marmelab/react-admin/doc/4.0/useShowController.md

 ## Parameters

-`useShowcontroller` expects one parameters argument.
+`useShowController` expects one parameter argument.
 It's an object with the following attributes:

 * [`queryOption`](#client-query-options): options to pass to the react-query client

 ## Client Query Options

-`useShowcontroller` accepts a `queryOptions` prop to pass options to the react-query client.
+`useShowController` accepts a `queryOptions` prop to pass options to the react-query client.

 This can be useful e.g. to override the default error side effect.
 By default, when the `dataProvider.getOne()` call fails at the dataProvider level, react-admin shows an error notification and refreshes the page.